Last updated: July 2023

 AWS Recruitment Ltd also processes your data when it is in our legitimate interests to do this and when these interests are not overridden by your data protection rights.
 Our legitimate interests include:

-- Ensuring the security and integrity of our Services and in ensuring that our Website operates effectively.
+- Ensuring the security and integrity of our services and ensuring that our website operates effectively.

 - Providing and supplying services to our clients and candidates.

 - Protecting candidates, clients, employees and other individuals and maintaining their safety, health and welfare.

 - Sending communications on potential positions which are relevant and tailored to individual candidates.